 Business Northwest are proud to bring to fruition this contemporary tourism concept after several years of trying to get it off the ground.
 Initially this was designed to be a portable version of the Makers Information centre for Burnie, something that could be moved on the road to different parts of the CBD to go where people are for events.
 It has since become the primary information centre, and evolved to become the Burnie Discovery Hub.
 Within the hub are interactive tools to support the visitor’s navigation of Burnie’s things to do and see.
 Designed to help volunteers explain locations, things to do and places to see, the hub is available 24×7 with external touch panels that visitors can download a web-based app to their own mobile device to access all the information they need to about Burnie at any time.
 At the moment, the hub is located in the civic plaza and opens on cruise ship days.
 The digital content has been produced with Mason Doherty with funding from the Burnie City Council.
 This content is also used to promote Burnie online through social media channels.
 Content is easily updated so can stay fresh and relevant for visitors.

 Data gathering will be finishing by Friday 13th May.

-Help with some locally based research focused on Burnie and the CBD urban spaces.
-UTAS Psychology Honours student Cyndia Hilliger , also one of our executive team is undertakng her honours project this year, with the support of Business Northwest.
+Help with some locally-based research focused on Burnie and the CBD urban spaces.
+UTAS Psychology Honours student Cyndia Hilliger, also one of our executive team, is undertaking her honours project this year with the support of Business Northwest.
 She is seeking to understand how urban environments make us feel.

 intersection art space

-Check out our other live stream- Emu Valley Rhododendron Gardens as well.
+Check out our other live stream at Emu Valley Rhododendron Garden as well.
 If you miss seeing the platypus, you can still enjoy the seasonal footage of the gardens any time of the year.